Osage Indian murders

-The Osage Indian murders were a series of murders of Osage Native Americans in Osage County, Oklahoma, during the 1910s–1930s; newspapers described the increasing number of unsolved murders as the Reign of Terror, lasting from 1921 to 1926.
-Some sixty or more wealthy, full-blood Osage Native Americans were reported killed from 1918 to 1931.
-However, newer investigations indicate that other suspicious deaths during this time could have been misreported or covered up murders, including people who were heirs to future fortunes.
+The Osage Indian murders was a serial killing event that took place in Osage County, Oklahoma, United States, during the 1910s–1930s.
+Newspapers described the increasing number of unsolved murders and deaths among young adults of the Osage Nation as the "Reign of Terror".
+Most took place between 1921 to 1926.
+At least 60 wealthy, full-blood Osage persons were reported killed from 1918 to 1931.
+Newer investigations indicate that other suspicious deaths during this time could have been misreported or covered-up murders, including those of individuals who were heirs to future fortunes.
+Further research has shown that the death toll may have been in the hundreds.